ZombieGeeK0/Ryno/README.md

     [-d, --detect]  Detects the hash with which a text has been encrypted.
 The argument "-d" is accompanied by the encrypted text
     [-r, --research]  Search for an email on OSINT pages.
-The email is indicated after the "-r" parameter [-q, --qrcode]  Generates a QR code of a given page after the argument "-q"
+The email is indicated after the "-r" parameter [-q, --qrcode]  Generates a QR code of a given page after the argument "-q" [-o, --osint]  Scan a web with OSINT techniques

 <hr>